python/mypy/mypyc/doc/dev-intro.md

 * Translate the mypy AST into a mypyc-specific intermediate representation (IR).
   * The IR is defined in `mypyc.ir` (see below for an explanation of the IR).
   * Various primitive operations used in the IR are defined in `mypyc.primitives`.
   * The translation to IR happens in `mypyc.irbuild`.
-This has two passes.
 The top-level logic is in `mypyc.irbuild.main`.

 * Insert checks for uses of potentially uninitialized variables (`mypyc.transform.uninit`).